nairod2000/nutrition_backend/README.md

   1. Visit the PostgreSQL Downloads page: https://www.postgresql.org/download/
   2. Choose the appropriate installer for your operating system.
   3. Follow the installation instructions provided for your platform.
+  4. Open your PostgreSQL shell and create a database for this project.
+(E.g., `CREATE DATABASE nutrition;`)

 ### Setting up Environment Variables with .env